Why Digital Marketing Fails (And What To Do About It)

 - Cost per lead

-- Website conversion rate
+- Conversion rate

 There are plenty more that may be relevant to your business.

-Those results mean nothing if you’re not converting people into customers.
+But those results mean nothing if you’re not converting people into customers.

-Great KPIs are:
+Make sure your KPIs are:

 - Measurable and actionable